theiagen/theiavalidate/README.md

 # theiavalidate

-This repository is undergoing active development.
-Please check back soon for updates.
+Note: this repository is undergoing active development.
+Check back for updates.

 ## Docker